copyrightissue/UM-Study-App/README.md

 Link to Group Discord for collaberation: https://discord.gg/7fr3ZPPM

 # Problem Statement
 The problem we aim to solve with software is helping students study better.
-We hope to achieve this by connecting students, professors, and TAs, tracking assignments and exams, and offering flashcards/quizzes.
-To help users meet up, the app will have a calendar where users can share their availability and potentially schedule meetings or study groups there.
-There will also be a forum where students can ask questions about assignments or exams and get answers from other students, professors, and TAs.
-Our app will also include a tracking feature for upcoming exams and assignments to help students stay organized.
-To make the app more fun, we're thinking of adding a flashcard and quiz option.
-Flashcards could be studied in flashcard mode or quiz mode independently or in a group quiz mode similar to Kahoot.
+We hope to achieve this by connecting students, professors, and TAs, tracking assignments and exams, notesharing, and offering flashcards.

 # Target Users
 The target users are students, professors, and TAs.